nikcleju/IT_Course/Lectures/02_SourceCoding.md

     * Large entropy => requires more bits for encoding

 * This tells us something about the average length of codes
-    * The average length of an uniquely decodable code must be at least as large as the source entropy
+    * The average length of a uniquely decodable code must be at least as large as the source entropy
     $$H(S) \leq \overline{l}$$